agarjoshua/shopping-cart-takeway/README.md

 <ins>**Unit Tests:**</ins><br  />

-Since Ive configured my application to have functions that dont take any arguments, I have used the **patch** method to to add mock data to my function testing.<br  />
+Since I've configured my application to have functions that dont take any arguments, I have used the **patch** method to to add mock data to my function testing.<br  />

 &nbsp;&nbsp;&nbsp;&nbsp;-To run the tests:<br  />